measurement-kit/script-build-mingw/README.md

 There may be small patches that we apply to packages.
 (Preferrably none but some small patches are better than having to do more difficult stuff.)

-For iOS, the toolchain is preinstalled.
+For iOS, the toolchain is preinstalled if you have installed Xcode and the command line build tools.
 For Android, we also have a script that uses the NDK's own script to make the desired toolchain.

-CMake is technically not required, but often times is around and we're using it as a portable way to compute the SHA256 sum of a package.
-Sorry.

 We always use `make` to orchestrate the build.
 Set and export the `MAKEFLAGS` environment variable properly if you wish, e.g., to have a parallel build.